Kidney Disease - Medical Condition

 Kidney disease can lead to both acute and chronic kidney failure, both of which can be life-threatening.
 Acute kidney failure happens suddenly within hours to days, whereas chronic kidney failure happens gradually over a period of months to years.
 Acute kidney failure can often be reversed if the underlying disease is treated.
 In both conditions, the kidneys shut down and can no longer filter wastes or excess water out of the blood.
 As a result, poisons start to build up in the blood and cause various complications that can affect various body systems.
 Chronic kidney failure eventually reaches an end stage.
 This condition occurs when the kidney is working at less than 10% of full capacity.
 At this stage, the person will need dialysis or a kidney transplant to be able to go on living.

 Unless the kidneys are swollen or there’s a tumour, your doctor can’t usually check for disease by feeling the kidneys.
 Instead, your doctor might test the urine and blood, take a scan of the kidneys, and test samples of kidney tissue.
 A routine urine test, called a urinalysis, checks for protein, sugar, blood, and ketones (created when the body breaks down fat).
 The urine is tested with a dipstick, which is a thin piece of plastic covered with chemicals that react when they touch substances in the urine.
 Your doctor will also check for red and white blood cells in the urine during a urinalysis (the urine is examined using a microscope).
-Depending on the suspected cause of the kidney problem, other tests may also be done.
+Depending on the suspected cause of the kidney problem, imaging tests such as an ultrasound, CT (computed tomography) or MRI (magnetic resonance imaging) may also be done.

 Treatment of kidney disease depends on the type of disease, the underlying cause, and the duration of the disease.